niccc/Climate-Analysis/.ipynb_checkpoints/README-checkpoint.md

 Climate Analysis
 Precipitation Analysis
-How much total precipitation did Hawaii receive during the last twelve months on record?
+    1.How much total precipitation did Hawaii receive during the last twelve months on record?
-What are the summary statistics for that precipitation data?
+    2.What are the summary statistics for that precipitation data?
 Weather Station Analysis
-What are the most active weather stations based on observation count?
+    1.What are the most active weather stations based on observation count?
-What are the maximum, minimum, and average temperatures for the most active weather station?
+    2.What are the maximum, minimum, and average temperatures for the most active weather station?
 Temperature Analysis
-For the most active weather station, what are the most frequent temperature observations for the last twelve months on record?
+    1.For the most active weather station, what are the most frequent temperature observations for the last twelve months on record?
-Are the monthly averages of the recorded June and December temperature observations statistically significant?
+    2.Are the monthly averages of the recorded June and December temperature observations statistically significant?
 Historical Analysis
-Given a set of start and end dates, what are the maximum, minimum, and average temperatures for the same date range one year prior?
+    1.Given a set of start and end dates, what are the maximum, minimum, and average temperatures for the same date range one year prior?
-Given a set of start and end dates, what is the total precipitation for each weather station for the same date range one year prior?
+    2.Given a set of start and end dates, what is the total precipitation for each weather station for the same date range one year prior?
-Given a set of start and end dates, what are the daily maximum, minimum, and average temperatures for the same date range for all years on record?
+    3.Given a set of start and end dates, what are the daily maximum, minimum, and average temperatures for the same date range for all years on record?